jbelguiz/DS-for-business/README.md

-EPFL

-Repository of Julien Belguise

-Course : Data Science for Business
+Repository of Julien Belguise for the course : Data Science for Business at the Swiss Federal Institute of Technology in Lausanne (EPFL)

+Every notebooks are coded in python